alphagov/government-service-design-manual/service-manual/user-centred-design/service-look-and-feel.md

 ---
 layout: detailed-guidance
 title: What your service should look like
-subtitle: Guidance for creating a consistent look-and-feel
+subtitle: Guidance for creating a consistent user experience
 category: user-centred-design
 type: guide
 audience: